 You can find state employee salaries by agency or by individual employee.
 There are several ways that you can do that.
 One publication that provides salary data is an annual report of Executive Branch salaries called the Executive Branch Total Compensation Report

+.
+This report, which is updated yearly in January, provides an overview of total compensation for executive branch state agencies.
+It lists employees, their classification, annual salary, FICA, retirement, insurance benefits, and other compensation costs.
 The information is organized by department and employee.
 The information is available based on compensation paid for the most recently completed calendar year.

 About State Employee Payroll Data

 The data includes all individual employees that worked and were paid during the fiscal year including full-time, part-time, and seasonal workers - even individuals that worked even a single hour during fiscal year will appear with the actual salary and benefits paid.

-Downloadable Data Files:
+Downloadable Data Files

+Finally, the complete data files with information for all state employees can be downloaded for additional research and queries.
 There are a total of 48 data elements about state employees that are public.
-The downloadable dataset contains all 48 data elements.
-The downloadable dataset is in Microsoft Excel 2010 format and includes two tables and the metadata.
+The downloadable data set contains all 48 data elements.
+The downloadable data set is in Microsoft Excel 2010 format and includes two tables and the metadata.
 The file is just under 22Mb in size.
 The links to download the file are below.
-When downloading the data some database knowledge will be necessary to properly join the two tables.
+When downloading the data, some database knowledge will be necessary to properly join the two tables.